-When it comes to sourcing temporary WiFi for your business or event how do you know what to look for and how much you should be budgeting?
+When it comes to buying temporary WiFi for your business or event how do you know what to look for and how much you should be budgeting?
 Fli-Fi shares its 6 top tips on what to consider when sourcing temporary WiFi.
-We will help you understand the functionality to look for and potential cost implications, enabling you to head out on the right track to sourcing temporary WiFi for your business or event.
+We will help you understand the functionality to look for and potential cost implications, enabling you to head out on the right track to buying temporary WiFi for your business or event.

 Why use temporary WiFi?

 We all want fast internet access wherever we are so that we can enjoy unlimited facebook, twitter and instagram posts, YouTube videos and downloading documents.
 In addition to the general public’s need to absorb themselves in social media, businesses have a need for WiFi just to continue doing their jobs.
 When working at any temporary location or event, you may not have access to an internet connection, and standard mobile signals can be unreliable without enough bandwidth to carry out essential functions.
 This is when you can look at a temporary WiFi solution that can offer you the performance to compete with your office network, away from the office environment.
 Think of events, promotions, temporary work sites and mobile workforces.

 Any temporary WiFi solution should offer you easy and instant connectivity without long term contractual tie-ins, giving you the flexibility to hire the solution for as long as you need.

 Fli-Fi’s Top Tips FOR BUYING TEMPORARY WIFI